European metal producers alert Brussels to site closures

 The area “has been forced to make unprecedented production cuts over the past 12 months, and we fear that next winter will deal a decisive blow to many of our businesses”, continues the letter.
 The text asks the EU “to take emergency action to preserve these industries and prevent permanent job cuts”.
 It is signed in particular by the bosses of Ferroglobe in Spain, Intals and Safimet in Italy, Aurubis and Elektrowerk Weisweiler in Germany, Aluminum Dunkerque, Constellium and Trimet which have factories in France, AMAG in Austria, ReAlloys and ZGW Boleslaw in Poland, OFZ in Slovakia, Vimetco Alro in Romania, European Aluminum in Belgium, WargonAlloys and Elkem in Sweden, Hydro in Norway, Holding KCM 2000 in Bulgaria, or Mytilineos in Greece.
 In addition to aluminum and zinc, manufacturers of silicon and ferrous alloys are also affected.
 As well as the copper and nickel sectors.

-” The war (in Ukraine) has become an industrial war, everything is connected, industrial chains are being undermined one after another”, one of the representatives of Eurometaux told AFP.
+” The war (in Ukraine) has become an industrial war, everything is connected, industrial chains are being undermined one following another”, one of the representatives of Eurometaux told AFP.
 Some of these bosses had to close their factories, strangled by the excessive cost of gas or electricity.
 Everyone fears this “industrial warfare” looming and asking Europe for help together.
 Indeed, an extraordinary summit of the European Union on energy is being held this Friday, giving these 40 bosses the opportunity to “sound the alarm on the worsening energy crisis in Europe”.

 A price of electricity and gas multiplied by ten

-Dependent for some of them on Russian gas which is drying up in Europe, and exposed to a price of electricity and gas multiplied by “more than ten” since last year, they lose competitiveness, worry about“an existential threat” for their future.
+Dependent for some of them on Russian gas which is drying up in Europe, and exposed to a price of electricity and gas multiplied by “more than ten” since last year, they lose competitiveness, worry regarding“an existential threat” for their future.

 This threat comes at a time when metals are becoming strategic to ensure the energy transition.
 According to the International Energy Agency (IEA), global metal consumption is expected to increase by 45 million tonnes by 2050, and up to 75 million tonnes if ambitious climate policies are decided upon.